Irish Cream Truffles with Baileys

 Can I make them without sprinkles?

-Of course!
+Yes.
 Try rolling them in cocoa powder, crushed nuts or powdered sugar instead.
-If you want to serve them for another occasion โ€“ Christmas or New Year’s Eve – substitute the green sprinkles with something else.
+If you want to serve them for another occasion – Christmas or New Year’s Eve – substitute the green sprinkles with something else.

-Irish cream truffles recipe
+Homemade Irish cream option

 Print Pin Rate